Week 4: Genome Analytics

 Week 4 Overview

 For the first weeks, you were provided pre-downloaded reference genomes to use in your pipeline.
 Oftentimes, you will want to include downloading any files inside your pipeline to enable it to run end-to-end without any manual intervention.
-For this week, you will make use of the NCBI datasets CLI tool to download a genome of your choice and incorporate this into your workflow.
+For this week, you will make use of the NCBI datasets CLI tool to download a genome of your choice and automatically process it using the workflow you have previously developed.

 Objectives